 Best for: Valuables coverage

-Nationwide is known for its “On Your Side” slogan, and it offers renters numerous ways to obtain renters insurance coverage.
+Nationwide offers numerous ways to obtain renters insurance coverage.
 You can get a quote online, by phone or from a local agent.
-Nationwide offers standard renters insurance coverage options, like personal property coverage and liability coverage, along with a few options to personalize your policy, like the Brand New Belongings coverage, which pays for your items at their full replacement value rather than accounting for depreciation.
+The company offers standard renters insurance coverage options — like personal property coverage and liability coverage — along with a few options to personalize your policy, such as Brand New Belongings coverage, which pays for your items at their full replacement value rather than accounting for depreciation.
+Despite its name, Nationwide renters insurance is not available in Alaska, Hawaii, New Mexico, Louisiana, Florida, New Jersey or Massachusetts.

 Multiple ways to receive quotes Does not offer 24/7 customer service